VickyhqL/unit_1-2021/README.md

 Apart for this requirements, the owner is open to any type of game, topic or genre.

 ## Proposed Solution
+#DBH like game every deviant action increases your point while every machine action decreases the score.
+You get trophies for a perfect 100%, -100% and an exact 50/50 score

 ## Success Criteria
+#one character path should be complete. one mission should be complete in the game
+#the game should be completely text based

 # Criteria B: Design